ITfoxtec/FoxIDs/docs/name-title-icon-css.md

 ## Display name

 A display name for you organisation, company or system can be configured on each track.
-When FoxIDs send an email to a user the email text is customized by adding the display name.
+When Foxids send an email to a user the email text is customized by adding the display name.

-The name is configured in the track settings in [FoxIDs Control Client](control.md#foxids-control-client).
+The name is configured in the track settings in [Foxids Control Client](control.md#foxids-control-client).

 1. Select Settings
 2. Add the name in the Display name field